-Major causes of dry, brittle hair – plus tips for finding the best shampoo for dry hair!Posted on May 21, 2020 Written by: 100% PURE ®
+Major causes of dry, brittle hair – plus tips for finding the best shampoo for dry hair!Posted on September 24, 2023 Written by: 100% PURE®

 If we’re being honest, our hair has seen better days.
 Most of us have been focusing on self-care as of late, and while our mental health and emotional wellbeing have taken the spotlight – rightly so – hair maintenance has patiently taken a backseat.